jgm/pandoc/server/pandoc-server.md

 or as a CGI program.
 To use `pandoc-server` as a CGI program, rename it as `pandoc-server.cgi`.

+All pandoc functions are run in the PandocPure monad, which ensures that they can do no I/O operations on the server.
+This should provide a high degree of security.
+It does, however, impose certain limitations:

+- Resources cannot be fetched via HTTP.

+- PDFs cannot be produced.

+- Filters are not supported.

+- Any images, include files, or other resources needed for the document conversion must be explicitly included in the request, via the `files` field (see below under API).

 # OPTIONS

 `--port NUM`